 Philippe Lebrun is head of the Accelerator Technology Department at CERN.
-The engineer, who holds a Master of Science from the California Institute of Technology and a doctorate honoris causa from the Wroclaw University of Technology, has more than thirty years experience in superconducting magnets, cryogenics and particle accelerators.
+The engineer, who holds a Master of Science from the California Institute of Technology (US) and a doctorate honoris causa from the Wroclaw University of Technology (Poland), has more than thirty years experience in superconducting magnets, cryogenics and particle accelerators.

 Newsline: In the ITER Organization-Domestic Agency meeting recently held in Geneva you were asked to give a presentation on CERN and the Large Hadron Collider (LHC).
 This was not just because the meeting happened to take place in Geneva.
 Indeed there are several similarities between the ITER Project and the LHC which I would ask you to sketch.